 Glycogen also has an interesting attribute: it bonds really well with water.
 In fact, for every gram of carbohydrate in your body, there are about 3 to 4 molecules of water bonded to it.
 This can cause some large increases in weight, but weight due to water, not fat.
 Depending on what kind of diet you were on, loading up on carbs on a cheat day can increase your weight noticeably.

-If you were dieting to lose fat, you likely were trying to cut carbohydrates out of your diet.
-It’s a very popular dieting technique, and diets structured around low carbohydrate and low caloric intake are about as basic a diet as they come.
+If you were trying to lose fat, you likely were trying to cut carbohydrates out of your diet.
+It’s a very popular technique, and diets structured around low carbohydrate and low caloric intake are about as basic a diet as they come.
 The Mayo Clinic notes that a diet targeting low carbohydrate intake constitutes about 60-130 grams of carbs a day.
 Some popular diets – such as the Atkins Diet – target extremely low levels of carbohydrates, as low as 18 grams a day.

-But if on a cheat day, you decide to eat and drink whatever you want and load up to 300 grams of carbohydrates (the average number of carbs eaten by men, according to the US Department of Agriculture), you would be retaining around 1kg of water, or 2.2 pounds.
+But if on a cheat day, you decide to eat and drink whatever you want and load up to 300 grams of carbohydrates (the average number of carbs eaten by men, according to the US Department of Agriculture), you would be retaining around 1kg of water or 2.2 pounds.
 If you were on a 60 carbs/day diet, you could be a pound and a half heavier already.
 If you went up to 400 grams of carbs, you could add on 2 ½ pounds of water.

 However, this doesn’t mean you can get carried away on cheat days.
-Extra calories add up over time, a lot faster than you think.

-Bottom line: it’s OK to give yourself a break.
+Bottom line: it’s OK to indulge once in a while!
+Eating your favorite meal can help keep you motivated.
+(But contrary to popular belief, cheat days don’t boost your metabolism).
+Any sudden weight gain is not fat.
 Just make sure after you’ve had your fun, you get back on your fitness journey and keep working towards your goals.